 Also include are summary activities about the project.
 This includes a worksheet for students to record their favorite facts and a postcard template.
 Students imagine they have visited Sweden and write postcard home about their travels!

-Finally it comes with a super cute cover sheet so you can make a student booklet with worksheets.
+Finally it comes with a super cute cover sheet so your students can make their own booklet with the worksheets.
 Did I mention this is all FREE?
 Grab your FREE Sweden Country Study today!

 If you’d like to check out my other country studies, I have a whole range of countries available: